Why Hykell ?

 The pricing mechanics of migration

-When you analyze AWS ARM vs x86 pricing, the list price for Graviton is typically 10–20% lower than comparable Intel instances.
-However, your effective savings are often much higher because Graviton delivers more work per vCPU for modern workloads.
-This allows you to right-size your fleet, moving from an Intel-based m5.2xlarge to a Graviton-based m7g.xlarge while maintaining – or even improving – application response times.
+When evaluating AWS ARM vs x86 pricing, the on-demand list price for Graviton is typically 10–20% lower than comparable Intel instances.
+However, the true ROI comes from price-performance improvements.
+Because Graviton delivers more work per vCPU for modern workloads, you can often right-size your fleet, moving from a larger Intel instance to a smaller Graviton instance without sacrificing response times.

 Migration ROI savings diagram